 GitHub + BigQuery

-With Erathos, you can integrate data from GitHub into BigQuery in just a few minutes.
-Our platform handles the entire data movement process into your analytics environment and lets you join that data with other sources in your data warehouse.
-That way, your team can focus on what truly creates value—surfacing actionable insights and making more data-driven decisions.
+With Erathos, you can integrate GitHub data into BigQuery in minutes.
+Our platform handles the entire data movement process into your analytics environment and lets you combine this data with other sources in your Data Warehouse.
+That way, your time goes to what really creates value — extracting actionable insights and making more data-driven decisions.

 Why sync GitHub with BigQuery?